rng-guy/NFSMWBartender/README.txt

  2) • make sure your game's "speed.exe" is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
  3) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).

-To INSTALL Bartender:
+TO INSTALL Bartender:
  1) • if it doesn't exist already, create a "scripts" folder in your game's installation folder;
  2) • copy the contents of Bartender's "scripts" folder into your game's "scripts" folder;
  3) • if Bartender's .asi file gets flagged by your antivirus software, whitelist the file; and
  4) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".

 AFTER INSTALLING Bartender:
- 1) • check out the configuration (.ini) files in the new "scripts\BartenderSettings" folder; and
+ 1) • edit the configuration (.ini) files in the "BartenderSettings" folder to your liking; and
  2) • if you encounter any issues or want more feature details, see the "APPENDIX.txt" file.

-To UNINSTALL Bartender, remove its files from your game's "scripts" folder.
-There is no need to remove the optional missing textures, as the game won't ever use them without Bartender.
+TO UNINSTALL Bartender, remove its files from your game's "scripts" folder.
+There's no need to remove the optional missing textures, as the game doesn't use them without Bartender.

-To UPDATE Bartender, uninstall it and repeat the installation process above.
+TO UPDATE Bartender, uninstall it and repeat the installation process above.
 Whenever you update, make sure to replace ALL old configuration files!